lczub/PortablePythonWithRobot/config/Robot/scripts/README.rst

 Known Problems
 --------------

 If PPR should be used to start and test Smallworld Magik images, please choose an installation path name without spaces.
-Details `issue 2 <https://github.com/lczub/PortablePythonWithRobot/issues/2>`_.
+Details see `issue 2 <https://github.com/lczub/PortablePythonWithRobot/issues/2>`_.

 First start of PyScripter prompts an error "C:\App not found", but continues.